• Skip to primary navigation

 In cooking, some savory dishes may call for brown sugar as an ingredient in sauces or marinades to balance out spiciness or acidity.

-When it comes to sweeteners, there are a lot of options available in the market, making it difficult sometimes to choose which one to use.
+There are a lot of options available in the market, making it difficult sometimes to choose which one to use.

 Two popular types of sugar are coconut sugar and brown sugar.